sos-berlin/js7/doc/systemProperties.md

 **js7.parser=cats**|fastparse

-JS7 v2.5 uses the new [cat-parse](https://github.com/typelevel/cats-parse) library.
+JS7 v2.5 until v2.5.3 uses the new [cat-parse](https://github.com/typelevel/cats-parse) library.
 The previously used [fastparse](https://github.com/com-lihaoyi/fastparse) library can be re-enabled with this property.

 This setting will no longer be available when the JS7 code has been migrated to Scala 3, presumely with  v2.6.